 Mold can grow on any surface in your home, including wood.
 It also creates harmful pollutants that can cause health problems.
 Fortunately, it can be removed and cleaned with a few simple steps.
 Keeping your kitchen and bathroom exhaust fans running can help keep your home free from mold.
 You can also use biocide to kill mold.

 Biocide kills mold and bacteria and is EPA-registered for mold remediation.
 Its powerful formula effectively eliminates pathogenic fungi, bacteria, and viruses.
 It’s the preferred solution of professional mold remediators and water mitigation experts.
-Read on Los Angeles Mold Removal to learn more about biocide’s powerful cleaning power.
+Read on Mold Remediation Los Angeles to learn more about biocide’s powerful cleaning power.

 While biocide kills mold and bacteria, it does not destroy mold itself.
 Mold is a living organism, so it is harmful to both living and dead spores.
 The use of bleach may cause undetected growth of mold, which could lead to a much larger mold problem down the road.

 There are several types of biocides available.
 However, none of them are 100% effective against all mold and bacteria.
 Some biocides kill the mold and bacteria but leave the surface slightly wet and slimy.
 This can lead to a number of problems since dead mold still contains allergenic spores and mycotoxins.
 As such, biocides are not recommended for indoor mold remediation.
 Moreover, they are primarily meant for killing bacteria in high-risk environments.